Graduate Studies in Speech-Language Pathology

 Fulfills KU Core 5: No

-• Program for MA-SLP and AuD graduate students
+• Program for MA-SLP graduate and advanced SPLH undergraduate students

-• Gain hands-on experience working with diverse children and adults in various areas of audiology and speech-language pathology
+• Gain hands-on experience working with children and adults across the lifespan with a variety of communication needs

-• Participate in cultural activities to learn about the history and culture of Dominica
+• Participate in cultural activities to learn about the history and culture of Belize

-This program is designed for graduate students in speech-language pathology and audiology at the University of Kansas who have an interest in working with people with different types of disabilities.
-The program will have an overnight in Miami, Florida before traveling to Dominica.
-The group will work with local non-profit organizations and government ministries to offer the local communities services.
-Clients will be of any age: from children to adults.
-Most days the morning will be spent doing clinical work and the afternoons will be for cultural activities and excursions.
+This program is designed for graduate students in speech-language pathology and advanced undergraduate SPLH majors at the University of Kansas who have an interest in working with people with different types of disabilities.
+The group will work with government ministries to offer the local communities services.
+Clients will be of any age, from children to adults.
+In addition to clinical experiences, students will learn more about Belizean history and culture through speakers and activities.

 Two or three hours of academic credit are granted by the University of Kansas upon successful completion of the program.
-MA-SPL students will enroll in 2 credits and AuD students will enroll in 3 credits of SPLH 752: Examining Global Perspectives in Speech-Language-Hearing.
+MA-SLP students will enroll in 2 credits of SPLH 752: Examining Global Perspectives in Speech-Language-Hearing and undergraduate SPLH students will enroll in 3 credits of SPLH 352: Examining Global Perspective in Speech-Language-Hearing.

 During the Spring semester, the group will meet 1-2 times (for 2-3 hours total) to review client files and plan for the screenings and evaluations.

-While abroad, MA-SLP and AuD graduate students will participate in supervised evaluations and screenings, as well as facilitate short-term therapeutic intervention activities.
+While abroad, students will participate in supervised evaluations and screenings, as well as facilitate short-term therapeutic intervention activities including caregiver trainings and education sessions.
 Students will receive contact hours toward their ASHA requirement while participating in direct patient-contact activities.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.